Virginia Tech Postdoctoral Association Leadership

 College of Engineering

-Naus' research focuses include binary analysis and formal methods.
-He joined the Virginia Tech Postdoctoral Association to support international postdocs, both on an individual and an institutional level.
-He completed his bachelor's, master's, and doctoral degrees from Utrecht University, Netherlands.
-As part of an Erasums exchange, he wrote his master thesis at Freiburg University, Germany.
-Afterwards, he worked at Open University, Netherlands, on formal verification of low level languages.
+He earned his bachelor’s, master’s, and doctoral degrees from Utrecht University in the Netherlands.
+As part of an Erasmus exchange, he completed his master’s thesis at Freiburg University in Germany.
+Following his studies, he worked at Open University in the Netherlands on formal verification of low-level languages.

 Karthikeyan Chandrasegaran